opengeospatial/ogcapi-records/README.md

 A catalogue is a collection of records.
 The `Record collection` building block extends the information defined for a collection by [OGC API - Common - Part 2: Geospatial Data](http://docs.opengeospatial.org/DRAFTS/20-024.html#collection-description) and [OGC API - Features - Part 1: Core](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:

-* include additional metadata for describing a catalogue (i.e. collection of records)
+* include additional metadata for describing a catalogue (i.e. collection of records),
-* and to provide links for accessing the records of the collection
+* and to provide links for accessing the records of the collection.

+The following is an example of a collection encoded as JSON:

 ```
 {